View Document Text

 (or unregistered) investment advisers for similar or lower fees.
 Additionally, some clients may be on

-different prior fee schedules.
+different fee schedules.

 Limited Prepayment of Fees